 Halstead Heritage Museum

-The Halstead Heritage Museum is now open to the public with the following admissions policy:
+The Halstead Heritage Museum is open to the public with the following admissions policy:

-• Casual visitors are now welcome during opening hours, Sundays and Wednesdays between 1.30 and 4pm from February to November.
+• Casual visitors are welcome during opening hours, Sundays and Wednesdays between 1.30 and 4pm from February to November.

-• Appointments are still required if you wish to spend time researching in the museum, reserve your slot by calling Jim on 07765 406254.
+• Appointments are required if you wish to spend time researching in the museum, reserve your slot by calling Jim on 07765 406254.

 • We reserve the right to refuse admittance to visitors at any point.